shyam77git/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 Following items are not in the scope of this document.
 They would be taken up separately
 1. xcvrd restart
    - If the xcvrd goes for restart, then all the DB events will be replayed.
-     Here the Datapath init/activate (for 400G), tx-disable register set (for 100G), will be a no-op if the optics is already in that state
+     Here the Datapath init/activate for CMIS compliant optical modules, tx-disable register set (for SFF complaint optical modules), will be a no-op if the optics is already in that state
 2. syncd/gbsyncd/swss docker container restart
    - Cleanup scenario - the host_tx_ready field in STATE-DB should be updated to “False” to respective ports that a PHY/NPU interface with
 3. CMIS API feature is not part of this design and the APIs will be used in this design.
 For CMIS HLD, Please refer to: